dotansimha/graphql-code-generator/docs/plugins/java-apollo-android.md

 This will make sure to run and generate output before each time you build your project.

+## Usage

+You can find a [repository with a working example using AppSync](https://github.com/dotansimha/graphql-codegen-appsync-android-example)

 ## Configuration

 {@import: ../docs/generated-config/java-apollo-android.md}